 - God Is Evil: "Their Beloved Absentee".

 - I Love the Dead: One of Trevor's most common lyrical themes.
 Listing all the examples would be exhausting.
+"Deathmask Divine" is the most famous.

 - The Legions of Hell: "Black Valor".